gallazzo/TicTacToe/README.md

 # TicTacToe

-TicTacToe is a simple tictactoe game created with Raylib library.
+TicTacToe is a simple tictactoe game created with raylib library.
 I've created this for school purposes, so maybe the software is not perfect.

 [<img src="resources/icon.png" width=300>](resources/icon.png)